-The MACBS is pleased to announce the winners for 2014 of the Graduate Student Research Travel Award:
+The MACBS is pleased to announce the 2016 winners of the Graduate Student Research Travel Award:

 Secretary: Julie Taddeo, Department of History, University of Maryland, College Park